Teacher: Mr. Drennen

 All grades will follow the BVA grading scale and will be determined by total points earned/total points possible.
 Semester and final grades will reflect the cumulative total points from each 9 weeks.

-PLEASE REFER TO THE HOME ACCESS CENTER FOR COURSE ASSIGNMENTS, CALENDARS AND GRADES
+PLEASE REFER TO SAPPHIRE AND GOOGLE CLASSROOM FOR COURSE ASSIGNMENTS, CALENDARS AND GRADES

 Grading Categories and their Weights